IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 The difference, in RAM usage, is only 184 bytes.

+### View the output
+The sketch waits 10 seconds after starting the Serial port.
+Then it sends the strings out via Serial.
+An easy place to view the output is in the Serial Monitor window of the Arduino IDE.
+Different 8266-based modules behave differently when switching modes, that is, when changing between uploading new firmware and executing the firmware.

+* A NodeMCU-style development board with an ESP-12E or -12F might run the serial output automatically about ten seconds after the code uploads.
+* Other 8266-based modules may need to be re-set from "program" mode to "run" mode before they will run the sketch.
+  * The ESP-01 module would be in a programming adapter of some type.
+Pull the adapter out of the computer's USB port, place the adapter in "UART" mode, then reinstall the adapter onto the computer.
+Open the Serial Monitor and wait a few seconds.
+  * A Wemos-style module for the ESP-12F also might need a power cycle before it will start in "run" mode.
+Disconnect it from the USB cable then plug it back in.
+Open the Serial Monitor and wait a few seconds.

 ### Why use PROGMEM?
 It is a reasonable question, even when a lengthy poem, as in this example, could still fit within RAM.
 For small numbers of short strings in simple sketches, the modest extra effort and complexity to use PROGMEM might not be worthwhile.